Jembulat Boletuqo: Life

 The Circassian army stopped on a high hill at a distance from the Marinskaya fortress.
 Jembulat menaced the Volzhskiy regiment's left flank with all his forces, and won the battle.

 Circassian political analyst Khan-Giray observed that the situation changed for Great-Prince Jembulat “after the field marshal Paskevich left the region”.
 The new commander-in-chief, Baron Rosen, did not believe in human rights of the indigenous Circassians.

 In 1832, he tried to help Kabardia resist against Russian occupation, but failed.

+According to historian F. A. Shcherbina, during the Russo-Circassian War, when General Zass suggested defining borders with the Principality of Chemguy, Grand Prince Jembulat Boletuqo replied:"What has this Russian general, born of a woman without trousers, devised?
+What border could I have?
+I am a son of the sun and the moon, meaning I descend from parental blood so pure that my parents can only be likened to the sun and the moon, and my ancestors' domains stretched along the Kuban, from the Laba River to the Black Sea.
+There is but one border for these lands: the Kuban.
+On one side are my lands, on the other are the Russians.
+Everyone should know this."The Chemguy Grand Prince held a nominal vassal authority over all the principalities in Circassia; including Kabardians and Besleney.
+By the early 19th century, the confederative structure of the Principality of Chemguy included the territories of Makhosh, Yejeruqay, Ademiy and Mamkhegh.
+They had previously established dominance over the Abazin regions as well.

-In October 1836, Grigory Zass sent Jembulat Boletoqo word that he would like to make peaceful negotiations.
+In October 1836, Grigory Zass sent Jembulat Boletuqo word that he would like to make peaceful negotiations.
 If he came to a Russian fortress for explanation, he would be assassinated; in case he did not come, the Russians would claim that he was a warmonger.

-Boletoqo came to Zass’ residency.
+Boletuqo came to Zass’ residency.
 Zass was not there for his first visit.
 Zass sent him a letter and told to come at an exact date when he would certainly be in his residency.
-Accepting the proposal, in the summer of 1837, on his way to the Prochnyi Okop fortress, Boletoqo was killed by a Russian sniper who was hiding in the forest on the Russian bank of the Kuban River at the intersection with the Urup River.
+Accepting the proposal, in October 1836, on his way to the Prochnyi Okop fortress, Boletuqo was killed by a Russian sniper who was hiding in the forest on the Russian bank of the Kuban River at the intersection with the Urup River.
 According to a witness, upon his death, Jembulat said the name of Zass.